andrewesterhuizen/cc/README.md

-WIP - leading contender for worlds worst C compiler
+A brave attempt at writing a C compiler in C